March 9, 2022

 CHAFE

-One of the topics I haven’t really addressed yet is my clothing on the Arizona Trail.
+One of the topics I haven’t addressed yet is my clothing on the Arizona Trail.
 On all my prior hikes I’ve worn shorts, a hiking skirt, or quick dry leggings.
+I’ve never really worn traditional hiking pants, except when doing my 110-mile winter PCT section hike in 2020.

-I’ve never really worn hiking pants.
-One major reason behind this preference comes down to rain and sweat.
+One major reason behind this clothing preference comes down to rain and sweat.
 I find my bare legs dry much quicker than any pair of moist pants.

-Yet, I made a last minute decision to try out some rock climbing pants on the AZT.
+Yet, I made a last-minute decision to try out some rock climbing pants on the AZT thru-hike.
 They seemed like a good way to protect my legs from all the prickly things on the trail and to stay warm at the same time.

 But here’s the downside to wearing pants.
 They get looser with each successive day on trail.
 All the bending, sitting, and squatting over water sources allowed these pants to relax to a ridiculous point.
 They barely stay up any more.

 Moreover, these pants have a wide elastic yoga pant-style waistband with no drawstring to cinch the waistband tighter (or belt loops to use a belt).
-And so, as I’ve found my pants sagging more and more each day, I’ve had to resort to safety pinning the waist to help them stay up.
+And so, as I’ve found my pants sagging more and more each day, I’ve even had to resort to safety pinning the waist to help them stay up.

 GOING TO TOWN